NoneShen/Poly-document/FAQ/template.md

    </div>
    <div id="collapse25" class="collapse" aria-labelledby="heading25">
     <div class="card-body">
-A: First of all, please do not submit the accelerated transaction when you encounter an error.
-Because when the error is shown, the transaction has already been completed on the target chain.
+A: <li>First of all, please do not submit the accelerated transaction when you encounter an error.
+Because when the error is shown, the transaction has already been completed on the target chain.</li>

-Please check the balance in your wallet to see whether you have received your assets.
-If you have not, please contact <a herf="https://discord.com/invite/y6MuEnq">Poly Network team</a>.
+<li>Please check the balance in your wallet to see whether you have received your assets.
+If you have not, please contact <a href="https://discord.com/invite/y6MuEnq">Poly Network team</a>.</li>
       </div>
     </div>
   </div>